Last updated: March 2026

 Use GitKraken.dev Automations to create rule-based workflows that trigger actions when pull requests and issues match specific conditions.
 Automations help you streamline collaboration and enforce consistency across teams.

-This feature is only available on Pro subscription tiers or higher.
+This feature is only available on Advanced or higher plans.
 See pricing options.

 Here are a few ways teams are using Automations to reduce manual effort and create scalable workflows: